GP2 Asia Series

-The GP2 Asia Series was a form of open wheel motor racing as a result of a spin-off from the GP2 series.
+The GP2 Asia Series was a form of open wheel motor racing as a result of a spin-off from the GP2 Series.

+History

-The series was officially announced during the weekend of the 2007 Monaco Grand Prix.
+The series was officially announced during the weekend of the 2007 Monaco GP2 Series round.
 GP2 series organiser Bruno Michel commented that "It is of great importance that the GP2 Asia Series maintains a strong and viable link to Formula One.
 Our inclusion as the support races on the programme of Asian Grands Prix in 2008 is an essential key in this new venture".